The Art of Dining

 Sideboard

 If you have the room, a sideboard or buffet where you can lay out food or serve drinks from will help you spend more time with your guests.
-These specialist items of furniture can be expensive to buy new but there is a trend to ‘upscale’ older timber pieces with paint, mirrors and new hardware.
+These specialist items of furniture can be expensive to buy or commission but they are worth it.
+There is a trend to ‘upscale’ older timber pieces with paint, mirrors and new hardware.
 Another way to show off your best china and glassware is glass fronted cabinets, with internal lighting.

 Comfort

 The height of the table and the dining chairs should be well-matched.
-Of course people vary widely in height and width – but you just have to go with what you feel is a good relationship between chair and table.
+Of course people vary widely in height and width so you won’t be able to suit everyone.
 Websites recommend allowing 61 cm width per person but to me this is quite minimal.
 If your dining chairs have arms you are likely to need at least 80 cm per person.
 If the table legs are close to or flush with the edge of the table, then you need to be able to seat people comfortably between them.
 No one wants to straddle a leg!
-Upholstered seats in a breathable, natural fabric are to be preferred over hard timber, metals or plastic, and will encourage people to sit for longer.
+Upholstered seats in a breathable, natural fabric are to be preferred over hard timber, metals or plastic.
+You want to encourage people to sit for longer.

 Ambience